Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= TODO 1.5.8 =
+- Added Italian language translation file to the plugin.
+Translation was submitted by Daniele Oneta.

 = 1.5.7 =
 - Added "Stripe Checkout Language" option to the settings.
 - The 'asp_stripe_payment_completed' hook now passes the order post ID in the $post_data array.